MLeidel/tkmenu/guide.md

 - save `tkauto_tpl.py` as something else
 - test it
 - if you're using with `tkauto.py` generated program
-    finish generating with `tkauto.py` then use
+    first finish generating with `tkauto.py`, then use
     `tkmenu.py` if you also want menus.